Here

 Faytinga

-adaptation of the script and translation in Tigrinya
+adaptation of the script and translation into Tigrinya

 Feven Afeworki